 There is a variety of cutting-edge technology, equipment, instrumentation and other resources available to researchers at West Virginia University.
-All facilities and programs are staffed with knowledgeable personnel that have expertise with using the equipment and can provide training and support.

 There are a number of shared research facilities and laboratories available at the Robert C. Byrd Health Sciences Center including facilities for microscope imaging, transgenic animal, flow cytometry, biospecimen processing, and genomics.
-These facilities have both user and service options.
-A full list of HSC core facilities can be found online.